top of page

 Can a mobile notary come directly to a resident’s unit?

 Yes.
-Most notarizations in retirement communities are completed in the resident’s home.
+Most notarizations are completed in the resident’s home.

 Yes, as long as the signer is willing and aware.